Rhythm: The Skill Nobody Teaches

 Not athleticism.
 Not height.
 Rhythm.

-It’s the invisible thread connecting a player’s physical tools to their instincts.
-And almost nobody coaches it deliberately.
+It’s the invisible thread connecting a player’s physical tools to their instincts — and almost nobody coaches it deliberately.

 What rhythm actually is